 Environmental Benefits of Scrap Metal Recycling

 You can make good use of some scrap metals with this technique.
 But not all people have a full-fledged workshop at their disposal.
 Actually, there are several benefits of scrap metal recycling and other ways to make the best use of it.

 Even if you fall into the same group of people, you don’t have to worry a bit.
-You can sell it to the scrap metal recyclers and earn top dollar cash.
+You can sell it to scrap metal recyclers and earn top-dollar cash.
 In doing so, you will not just earn a good deal of money in the process but also make an effort to save the environment.
-And here are all the environmental benefits of scrap metal recycling.

 Better Energy Consumption Management

 Mining metals from ore is a complicated process.
 It takes sedulous efforts to extract ores from mines, metals from ores, and finally to purify extracted metals.
 All of these processes require a lot of energy.

 In the case of Aluminum, it’s 92%.
 As for copper and steel, the energy conserved is 90% and 56% respectively.
 It’s quite interesting that the energy conserved by recycling a single soda can be used to power a 60-watt light bulb for over four hours.

 Lower Carbon Emissions

 This creates many environmental deformations, which can take several years to get into shape again.
 On a side note, mining destroys the habitats of several living beings.
 And in most cases, it creates unstable geological conditions.

-Bombing extreme landscapes to form tunnels for mining, the roasting of ores, pulverizing, and purification create various foul gases.
+Bombing extreme landscapes to form tunnels for mining, the roasting of ores, pulverizing, and purification creates various foul gases.
 And if coal is used for heating purposes, the emission of carbon dioxide and carbon monoxide is even more.

 Some reports suggest that we can reduce the emission of greenhouse gases by up to 500 million tons when we recycle metals.
-Furthermore, compared to the extraction of metals from ores, recycling of the scrap metals also helps to reduce the generation of mining waste up to 97%.
+Furthermore, compared to the extraction of metals from ores, recycling scrap metals also helps to reduce the generation of mining waste by up to 97%.

 Conserve the Natural Resources

 And it consequently helps to reduce the direct dependence on natural resources.
-Since mining the ores requires blasting and tunneling, it also prevents the destruction of habitats of many living organisms.
+Since mining the ores requires blasting and tunneling, it also prevents the destruction of the habitats of many living organisms.

 Avoid Piling up Landfills

 If you keep on dumping out the scrap metals, it forms a huge pile of metal junk.
 And since metals take hundreds of years to decompose, the pile will only grow up.
 These kinds of scrap metals in landfills release chemicals with time.

 On a side note, if scrap metals are not recycled, it piles up the landfill, which again aids in environmental pollution.
-But if recycled, it doesn’t require extraction of metal from ores.
+But if recycled, it doesn’t require the extraction of metal from ores.